 1. Know what people want to buy.

-Every year, tons of magazines and blogs publish articles like this one, forecasting how consumers are going to spend their Christmas cash.
-In 2015, it was drones and “anthropomorphized household objects.”
-In 2016, it’s the new Google home assistant and a Pokemon video game.
+Every year, tons of magazines and blogs publish articles like this one, forecasting how consumers are going to spend their holiday bucks.
+In 2016, it was the new Google home assistant and a Pokemon video game.
+In 2017, it was the Nintendo Switch and Instant Pot.
 Knowing what people want to buy helps you predict what’s going to sell—allowing you to adjust your holiday campaigns accordingly.

 2. Find out what sells best in your store.